Bjernson/aws-java-spring-dev-workshop/README.md

 ```

 ##### 3. Check the structure of application
-- Check application.properties and spring.factories in META-INF of resource folder.
-This file is for CustomConfigListner.java to change the environment configuration using Configuration Listner
+- Check **application.properties** and **spring.factories** in META-INF of resource folder.
+This file is for **CustomConfigListner.java** to change the environment configuration using Configuration Listner
 - Check package structure, boot, controller, model, repository
 - UserRepository is for the JPA
-- Check the pom.xml, it contains Spring Boot, JPA, MySQL, Thymeleaf
+- Check the **pom.xml**, it contains Spring Boot, JPA, MySQL, Thymeleaf

 ```
        <dependency>